Rockman (comics): Fictional character biography

 In his historical origin, Rockman was the leader of an underground race of beings who were the descendants of the first white colonists of North America.
 Their kingdom was known as Abyssmia, and was located underneath the country.
 Noticing the effects of war overhead, Rockman leaves Abyssmia to assist the United States in its war effort.
-He has super-strength and speed, has a super-tough body, and doesn not need oxygen to breathe.
+He has super-strength and speed, has a super-tough body, and does not need oxygen to breathe.

 The Twelve

 Some time after his official introduction as a superhero, Rockman joins Captain America, the Invaders and a cadre of second-tier superheroes in the Battle of Berlin.
-There he is ambushed and captured along with Blue Blade, The Black Widow (unrelated to the modern character of that name), Captain Wonder, Dynamic Man, Fiery Mask, Laughing Mask, the original Master Mind Excello, Mister E, Phantom Reporter, the Witness and the telepathically controlled robot Electro.
+There he is ambushed and captured along with Blue Blade, The Black Widow (unrelated to the modern character of that name), Captain Wonder, Dynamic Man, Fiery Mask, Laughing Mask, Master Mind Excello, Mister E, Phantom Reporter, the Witness and the telepathically controlled robot Electro.

 As Electro is deactivated and unable to help the other heroes, they are doused with sleeping gas and placed in cryogenic stasis by Nazi scientists, who hope to dissect them and discover the secret of their superhuman abilities.
 Rockman, along with the others, is "lost" when the scientists are killed during the fall of Berlin.
 Years later in 2008, the heroes are found.

 He and his teammates are brought to live in a luxurious mansion, while adjusting to modern life; a task in which he fails miserably.
 Still pining for his lost kingdom, Rockman never moves from the basement, futilely slamming his hands on the ground in an attempt to contact any Abyssmians.